-A purchase order is where a purchaser creates and sends an order to a vendor for goods or services.
+A purchase order (PO) is where a purchaser creates and sends an order to a vendor for goods or services.
 In a standard purchase order, the purchaser will, at a minimum, specify what products are being ordered, the quantity, the agreed price and delivery and payment terms.
 A purchase order may arise out of a past order, an advertisement or offer by the vendor, or the parties’ negotiation as to the price and quantity.

 Purchase orders are essentially contractual offers.
 When a vendor chooses to accept a purchase order, that purchase order becomes the basis for a contract between the purchaser and the vendor.

-The four main types of purchase orders
+The four main types of purchase order

 Standard purchase orders

 As mentioned above, it contains a complete specification of the purchase, setting out the price, quantity and timeframes for payment and delivery.

 If all goes well, this should be a one-off purchase for the restaurant, and the contract will be fulfilled once the chairs are delivered in good order.

 Planned purchase orders

 Dates for payment and delivery are also included in a planned purchase order, but these are treated as tentative dates.
 Issuing a release against the planned purchase order places individual orders.

 For example, a restaurant might require 50,000 disposable placemats in one year – the manager could create a planned purchase order with a commercial printer detailing the price and quantity with a tentative delivery schedule.

 Blanket purchase orders

 Pricing may or may not be confirmed in a blanket purchase order.
 This type of order is typically used for repetitive procurement of a specific set of items from a supplier such as basic materials and supplies and requires little demand planning to establish.